Spiegeltent

 A spiegeltent (Dutch for "mirror tent", from spiegel+tent) is a large travelling tent, constructed from wood and canvas and decorated with mirrors and stained glass, intended as an entertainment venue.

-Originally built in Belgium during the late 19th and early 20th centuries, only a handful of these spiegeltents remain in existence today, and these survivors continue to travel around Europe and beyond, often as a feature attraction at various international arts festivals.
-Two tents used by Teatro ZinZanni have been in (more or less) fixed locations in Seattle and San Francisco for several years.
+Originally built in Belgium during the late 19th and early 20th centuries, only a handful of spiegeltents remain in existence and continuing to travel predominantly around Europe.
+Often as a feature attraction at various international arts festivals.
+Two tents used by Teatro ZinZanni have been in semi-permanent locations in Seattle and San Francisco for several years.
 The Melba Spiegeltent spent the better part of a century touring Europe, but is now permanently located in Melbourne, Australia.
 The Famous Spiegeltent, built in 1920, is now owned by Australian jazz piano player David Bates.

-On 1 April 2011, Spiegelworld opened Absinthe at Caesars Palace, Paradise, Nevada in the 26-metre Salon Marlene spiegeltent.
+On April 1, 2011, Spiegelworld opened Absinthe at Caesars Palace, Paradise, Nevada in the 26-metre Salon Marlene spiegeltent.
 In 2007, the first spiegeltent arrived in Africa and toured South Africa as part of Madame Zingara's Theatre of Dreams dinner circus extravaganza.

 Origins and history

-The original spiegeltents were constructed in the Flemish Region of Belgium in the late 19th century as mobile dance halls.
-They were transported around the country and assembled for town fairs in areas that did not have a proper dance hall.
+The original spiegeltents were constructed in Flanders, Belgium in the late 19th century as mobile dance halls.
+They were transported around the country and assembled for town fairs in areas that did not have dance halls.